 A. The number of students in a class will vary depending on which study programme you are taking.
 On average class sizes are between 15-20 students.

-A. Interviews will happen at college, on your chosen campus.
-On completion of your application form you will be invited in to have a chat to one of our student recruitment advisors (who are super friendly), to discuss your application and the programme you are wanting to study.
-The meeting will be informal (so please don’t worry!) and parents or guardians are welcome to join you at the interview.
+A. Interviews can take place at school or on your chosen campus.
+On completion of your application form you will either be invited in to have a chat to one of our student recruitment advisors (who are super friendly), to discuss your application and the programme you are wanting to study, or your school will let you know the dates we are on-site and will arrange your appointment for you.

 A. As an HSDC Alton student, you can study both A Levels and non-A Level/Vocational courses at the same time.
 You can choose a mixed programme of exam and coursework-based subjects to suit your particular learning style.
 We know that some of you thrive with timed formal exams, in which case A Levels are perfect for you.
 Others find success with assignment-based courses in which case Vocational courses are ideal.
 Many students, however, benefit from a mixture – some A Levels with end of course exams, some more practical and/or coursework-based Vocational subjects – the choice is yours at HSDC Alton.